SanderSander/composer-link/README.md

 ## Usage

-The following three commands are made available by this plugin `link`, `unlink` and `linked`
+The following three commands are made available by this plugin `link`, `unlink` and `linked`.
+When the plugin is installed globally you can prefix the commands with `global` as example `composer global linked` and install global packages.

-To link a package you can use the `link` commands:
+To link a package you can use the `link` commands, you can also link a global package.
+When linked to a global package absolute paths are used, when using a relative path composer-link resolves it to the absolute path.

 ```
 composer link ../path/to/package
+composer global link ../path/to/package
 ```

 To unlink the package you can use the `unlink` command
 ```
 composer unlink ../path/to/package
+composer global link ../path/to/package
 ```

 To see all linked packages in your project you can use the `linked` command
 ```
 composer linked
+composer global linked
 ```

 ## Contributing